Total Law

 If your application for the Critical Employment Skills is successful, you can apply for immediate family reunification.
 Thanks to that, your de facto partner, spouse, or minor dependent child might be able to come to Ireland with you.
 Then they can apply for a Dependent, Spouse, or De Facto Partner Visa for free.
 As family members of a CESP holder, they will be able to study and work in Ireland.

-Once you come to Ireland on the Critical Employment Skills Permit, you will have to stay with the employer who initially employed you for at least 12 months.
-The only exception is if there are any unforeseen circumstances that prevent you from continuing to work for them.
+Once you come to Ireland on the Critical Employment Skills Permit, you will have to stay with the employer who initially employed you for at least 9 months (this was changed from 12 months under the Employment Permits Act 2024).

 After that, you can look for another job for a different company but you will have to submit a new application for a Critical Skills Employment Permit to be able to begin working for them.